jpbonson/SBBFramework/README.md

 Install the dependencies:
 ```
-sudo apt-get install build-essential python-dev pkg-config python-setuptools python-numpy python-scipy  libatlas-dev libatlas3gf-base libfreetype6-dev python-pypoker-eval
+sudo apt-get install build-essential python-dev pkg-config python-setuptools python-numpy python-scipy  libatlas-dev libatlas3gf-base libfreetype6-dev
 ```

-Obs.: You only need to install 'python-pypoker-eval' if you intend to generate poker hands.
+Obs.: You should also install the library 'python-pypoker-eval' if you intend to generate poker hands.

 Then execute:
 ```